 The survey, which included more than 1300 people over the age of 65, suggested that 572,600 older people were unable to keep their warms adequately warm, while 286,300 were unable to pay regular bills.”

-With this scheme you could receive between £100 and £300 of tax-free money to help you pay your heating bills.
+With this scheme, you could receive between £100 and £300 of tax-free money to help you pay your heating bills.
 You will automatically receive this payment if you receive State Pension or Pension Credit.
-You can also make a claim if you receive other social security benefits like Housing Benefit, Council Tax Reduction or Universal Credit.
+You may also be able to claim the Winter Fuel Payment if you receive another social security benefit (but not Housing Benefit, Council Tax Reduction, Child Benefit, or Universal Credit).

 Most payments are made between November and December and you are usually guaranteed to receive the money before Christmas.
 You can find out more about this elderly benefit on the UK government website.

 The Disability Living Allowance (DLA) is a tax-free benefit that helps disabled people with mobility and care costs.
 The government is currently replacing this benefit for people aged 16 or over.
 If you already receive DLA and you are under 16 or were born before 8 April 1948, you can continue receiving DLA.
 However, if you are 16 or older, you won’t be able to apply for DLA.

 Instead, those between 16 and State Pension Age should apply for Personal Independence Payment (PIP), while those who have reached State Pension age should apply for Attendance Allowance.

 If you receive DLA and your circumstances change (e.g. you go into hospital or a care home for more than four weeks or you change your name, address, or bank details), you must notify the Disability Service Centre.

 This is the benefit that is replacing DLA for adults under State Pension Age.
 Those who qualify could receive between £23.60 and £151.40 per week.
 If you currently receive DLA, you may be invited to apply for PIP instead.
 This application will involve an assessment by a health professional to see how your medical condition affects you.